From JPMA Toward Enhancing Drug Discovery Capability

 Japan Pharmaceutical Manufacturers Association (JPMA)

-Since its establishment in 1968, the Pharmaceutical Manufacturers Association of Japan (PMAJ), a voluntary association of R&D-oriented pharmaceutical companies, has continued to contribute to global healthcare through the development of innovative new ethical drugs under the motto of "realization of patient-participatory medicine.
+JPMA is a voluntary association of R&D-oriented pharmaceutical companies, and since its establishment in 1968, it has continued to contribute to global healthcare through the development of innovative new ethical drugs under the motto of "Realization of patient-participatory medicine.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is engaged in a multifaceted program of activities to solve various problems common to the pharmaceutical industry, to deepen understanding of pharmaceuticals, and to promote international collaboration.
-In particular, it is working for the sound development of the pharmaceutical industry by strengthening its policy formulation and advocacy activities, addressing internationalization, and reinforcing its public relations system.
+JPMA is engaged in a multifaceted program of activities to solve various problems common to the pharmaceutical industry, to deepen understanding of pharmaceuticals, and to promote international collaboration.
+In particular, we are working for the sound development of the pharmaceutical industry by strengthening our policy formulation and advocacy activities, addressing internationalization, and reinforcing our public relations system.